 We are often told in almost every non-SDI diving class not to dive alone, as we are posed to hazards when diving without a buddy.

-But to solo divers, the technological advances in specialized equipment and backup systems should be enough to guarantee a diver’s safety along with the skills needed to solo dive.
+But for solo divers, the technological advances in specialized equipment and backup systems should be enough to guarantee a diver’s safety along with the skills needed to solo dive.

 Speaking of safety: Diving is truly unsafe IF you dive untrained; that is why we attend scuba classes and learn the ABCs of diving.
 Diving without a buddy is even more unsafe if you are untrained to do solo dives.